Bank Better, Live Better

 - Standing Instruction and Indemnity form for regular payments

 If you're going to be receiving money regularly from the same sender and for the same reason (i.e. salary) from abroad and wish to have this money credited to your account automatically, complete the Standing Instruction and Indemnity Form.
 Download, print and complete the form; then email the completed form to InfoForex@capitecbank.co.za or fax it to 0860 88 88 15.
 The Standing Instruction form remains valid until you have cancelled it in writing.
 Note: the sender of the money must match the sender on the form to release the funds.
 The form may only be completed in black ink, any alterations must be signed in full and only original signatures are permitted.

-If you're going to be receiving a foreign loan from abroad, download, print and complete the form below.
-Forms and the formal loan agreement between you and the lender must be emailed to InfoForex@capitecbank.co.za or faxed to 0860 88 88 15.
+If you're going to receive a foreign loan from abroad, download, print and complete the form below.
+The forms and a copy of the signed loan agreement between the borrower and the lender, must be emailed to InfoForex@capitecbank.co.za or faxed to 0860 88 88 15.

 The cost associated with payments from abroad will be deducted by the processing bank(s) from the value received before it is credited to your account (the beneficiary) unless otherwise indicated in the payment instruction.